Myanmar’s military authorities have charged deposed leader Aung San Suu Kyi with corruption, the most serious charge laid against her till now.

 She has since been held under house arrest, and little has been seen or heard of her apart from brief court appearances.

-The country’s military seized power alleging voter fraud in general elections held last year.
+Country’s military seized power alleging voter fraud in general elections held last year.

-But independent election monitors say the election was largely free and fair, and the charges against Suu Kyi have been widely criticised as politically motivated.
+But independent election monitors say the election was largely free and fair, and the charges against Ms Suu Kyi have been widely criticised as politically motivated.

-They will likely be used to disqualify her from standing in elections in the future, given her enduring popularity.
+They will likely be used to disqualify her from standing in elections in future, given her enduring popularity.